camunda/camunda-docs/docs/components/zeebe/technical-concepts/partitions.md

 ## Scalability

 Use partitions to scale your process processing.
 Partitions are dynamically distributed in a Zeebe cluster and for each partition there is one leading broker at a time.
 This **leader** accepts requests and performs event processing for the partition.
-Let's assume you want to distribute process processing load over five machines; you can achieve that by bootstraping five partitions.
+Let's assume you want to distribute process processing load over five machines; you can achieve that by bootstraping five or more partitions.

 :::note
 While each partition has one leading broker, _not all brokers are guaranteed to lead a partition_.
 A broker can lead more than one partition, and, at times, a broker in a cluster may act only as a replication back-up for partitions.
 This broker will not be doing any active work on processes until a partition fail-over happens and the broker gets elected as the new leader for that partition.